-The Global Illumination rollout appears under the GI tab.
+The Global Illumination rollout appears under the GI tab for V-Ray, or under the V-Ray RT tab for V-Ray RT.
 It controls various settings related to GI and specifies the Primary engine and Secondary engine.

 For additional information on the different GI engines and how they compare with each other, see the Indirect Illumination page.

 ||Render Setup window|| > GI tab > Global illumination rollout

 ||Render Setup Window|| > V-Ray RT tab > Global illumination rollout

 (When V-Ray RT is the Production renderer)

 The following parameters are visible from the Global illumination rollout when set to the Default Render UI Mode.

 Enable GI – Turns indirect illumination on and off.

 Primary engine – Specifies the method to be used for primary diffuse bounces.

 Irradiance map – Causes V-Ray to use an irradiance map for primary diffuse bounces.
 This option is not available for V-Ray RT.
 See the Irradiance Map Settings page for more information.